sweetpotato0/ai-allin/README.md

 }
 ```

 See `docs/rag/overview.md` for a deeper dive and `examples/rag/agentic` for a runnable demo with OpenAI plus a toy embedder.
+Already have a production retrieval stack?
+Wrap it and hand it to the pipeline via `agentic.WithRetriever(...)`.

 If you need to rehydrate sessions from a persistent store in a new process, register an `AgentResolver` with `session.WithAgentResolver` so the manager knows how to rebuild the underlying agent prototype for any single-agent session.